srikanth-s2003/Alphabets/README.md

 # Alphabets

-Learning CSS flexbox and also implemented that with a simple Alphabets charts with Icons.
+Learning CSS flexbox and also implemented that with a simple Alphabets chart.